+(b) Not required to be audited under the laws of the country of incorporation.

+(c) Audited by Wellden Turnbull LLP, United Kingdom.

+(d) Audited by Isla Lipana & Co., the Philippines member firm of PricewaterhouseCoopers International Limited.

-- (b) Not required to be audited under the laws of the country of incorporation. - (c) Audited by Isla Lipana & Co., the Philippines member firm of PricewaterhouseCoopers International Limited. - (d) Financial year ends on 31 December and audited by Dalian Mingyike Certified Public Accountants Co., Ltd, an audit firm in the People's Republic of China.
-There were no significant transactions or events occurring during the period 1 January 2015 to 31 March 2015. - (e) Azeus Systems Philippines Limited is a branch of Azeus Systems Manila BVI Ltd., registered in Philippines, and is audited by Isla Lipana & Co., the Philippines member firm of PricewaterhouseCoopers International Limited. - (f) Audited by Wellden Turnbull LLP, United Kingdom. - (g) Azeus Pty Ltd was incorporated during the year and was not required to be audited in the year of incorporation.
+(e) Azeus Systems Philippines Limited is a branch of Azeus Systems Manila BVI Ltd., registered in the Philippines, and is audited by Isla Lipana & Co., the Philippines member firm of PricewaterhouseCoopers International Limited.

+(f) Financial year ends on 31 December and audited by Dalian Mingyike Certified Public Accountants Co., Ltd, an audit firm in the People's Republic of China ("PRC").
+There were no significant transactions or events occurring during the period 1 January 2016 to 31 March 2016.